 The Brick House

-The Brick House, and its beautiful grounds, pastoral surroundings, and commanding lake and mountain views, is a peerless site for weddings and special event rental functions.
-Availability is limited.
+The Brick House, with its beautiful gardens and sweeping views, is a one-of-a-kind site for weddings and special event rental functions.
+Find out more here.